 You can use abdominal massage for constipation relief.
 Massage can help stimulate peristalsis waves in your colon.
 Peristalsis (movement of an internal organ) helps move the stagnant fecal matter out of your colon.

 Caution: If you have undiagnosed abdominal pain or any conditions affecting abdominal organs, do NOT massage your abdomen without the OK of your healthcare provider.

-Do the following colon massage lying down for the best leverage.
+For the best leverage, lie down to do the following abdominal massage for constipation.
 You could also stand in the shower and use a soapy solution for glide over your belly.

 Take three to five minutes to do this massage.
 Notice if any areas feel slightly painful or tender.
-At first, use gentle pressure, although you may want to use more pressure after a few days.
+At first, use gentle pressure.
+After a few days you may want to use more pressure.
 If you have tender or slightly painful areas, the discomfort will probably decrease with daily massages.

-If you have deep pain, STOP the massage.
-If the pain persists, consult a healthcare provider.
+Important: If you have deep or persistent pain, STOP the massage.
+If the pain continues, consult a healthcare provider.